-The people of the Defense Finance and Accounting Service take pride in serving the men and women who defend America.
+The people of the Defense Finance and Accounting Service take pride in serving those who defend America.
 We take our contribution to national defense seriously.
 We work hard to fulfill the important fiscal responsibilities entrusted to us by the American taxpayers.
 We ensure the resources they provide are accounted for properly.
-In fiscal 2020, DFAS:
+In fiscal 2021, DFAS:

-- Managed $1.27 trillion in Military Retirement and Health Benefits Funds
+- Managed $1.4 Trillion in Military Retirement and Health Benefits Funds

-- Managed $619.7 billion in Foreign Military Sales (reimbursed by foreign governments)
+- Managed Foreign Military Sales Cases reimbursed by foreign governments valued at $639 Billion

 A brief look at the Defense Finance and Accounting Service

 In 1991, the Secretary of Defense created the Defense Finance and Accounting Service to standardize, consolidate, and improve accounting and financial functions throughout the DoD.
 The intent was to reduce the cost of the Department's finance and accounting operations while strengthening its financial management.